Corporate team strategizing with AI to align sales and marketing goals

 AI in Sales and Marketing Alignment: Kicking The Old School Tactics to the Curb (That Never Worked Anyway) and Changing The Game For Modern Times

 Let’s be real.
-You and I both know the “secrets” to achieving sales and marketing alignment.
+You and I both know the “secrets” of sales and marketing alignment.
 They’ve been out there for the taking since time immemorial.

 Are you still in the dark?
 Searching for the answers?
 Okay.
 Here ya go: